mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 | Displays the map in the same way as it was when saved | [User Interface] |
 | If saved game cannot be found, display a 'cannot find game' message | [User Interface] |

-This is typically the longest subsection in the document.
-List up to fifty use cases (in order of priority for development), and for at least top ten focal use cases, write a short goal statement and use case body (up to seven pages).
-Identify the use cases that comprise a minimum viable product.

 ### 3.3 Usability Requirements

 In order to create a fully functional Dungeons and Dragons tabletop, the following usability requirements needs to be met: